-The recovering financial and credit markets and the slow economic recovery in general may adversely affect our business, results of operations, cash flow and financial condition.
+The recovering markets and the slow economic recovery in general may adversely affect our business, results of operations, cash flow and financial condition.
 Demand for our products and services depends in large part upon the level of capital and maintenance expenditures by many of our customers.
 Decreased capital and maintenance spending could have a material adverse effect on the demand for our products and services, and on our business, results of operations and financial condition.
-Disruptions in the financial markets, such as the events that began in the second half of 2008 from which the financial markets are now slowly recovering, may adversely impact the availability of credit already arranged and the availability and cost of credit in the future, which could result in the delay or cancellation of projects or capital programs on which our business depends.
+Disruptions in the financial markets, such as the events that began in the second half of 2008 may adversely impact the availability of credit already arranged and the availability and cost of credit in the future, which could result in the delay or cancellation of projects or capital programs on which our business depends.